 3) Costs of divorce can vary dramatically.

 If you choose or are forced to deal with the resolution of your children and finances within the context of your divorce action, fees can be tens of thousands of pounds.
 Sometimes your spouse will divorce you and you will require to defend your position.
-Here at bto, we try our best to ensure that our clients have separation agreements in place before they divorce.
+Here at BTO, we try our best to ensure that our clients have separation agreements in place before they divorce.
 That way, issues such as finances and children are resolved before divorce.
-In those cases our costs can range between £350 and £1500 depending on whether you have children under 16.
+In those cases we may be able to offer you a fixed fee package, please contact us to discuss and obtain further details.
+Sometimes we advise our clients to litigate.
 Sometimes we advise our clients to litigate.
 Sometimes their spouse is being difficult and delaying settlement or offering a financial package that is far less than we think a court would award.
 In those cases we recommend court.
 Each case turns on its own facts and circumstances.
 We will always make sure that if you do pursue matters through the courts that it makes sound economic sense.
 For example, there is no point spending £12,000 to get an extra £5000.
 There is however a lot of point in spending £12,000 in order to get an additional £100,000!

 4) You need to pay the court for your divorce as well.